nyoma-diamond/CS4233-Escape/DevLog.md

   - `move` now works for coordinates not made by the same board
   - `DistanceTo` now works for coordinates that are out of bounds (actually already did, but actually tested for it now)
 - Overrode `equals` and `hashCode` for `AlphaCoordinate`
   - this is to make it so different coordinate objects that refer to the same location and coordinate type are logically equivalent.
+Necessary for retreiving pieces at coordinates that are logically equivalent but aren't the same literal object
 - Refactored `AlphaLocation` not to store x and y position (unnecessary after previous refactors and bug fixes)
 - Changed `AlphaPiece.setPiece` to return void (returning the old piece was unnecessary because I will never need it) and created `AlphaPiece.removePiece` which removes the current piece and returns it

+## 11/18

+- Refactored `move`
+  - Empty locations are no longer stored.
+Locations stored in `positions` are either a BLOCK, EXIT, or have a piece in them.
+This saves on memory and allows for some simplification of conditionals.
+  - Other adjustments to improve performance